ryandotsmith/l2met/readme.md

 ## Log Conventions

 L2met uses convention over configuration to build metrics.
 Keys that are prefixed with measre and have numerical values will be analyzed.
+L2met uses a loosely defined key=val log structure.

+### Keywords:

+There are only a few keywords that l2met will parse.

+* measure.*
+* source

+Any key that begins with measure. will be considered for a measurement.
+You can add a source key to further identify the measurement.

-For example:
+A simple example:

 ```ruby
 $stdout.puts("measure.db.latency=20")
 ```

 Metrics Produced:

 * db.latency.min